 Transactions for the different classes of bonds are normally conducted via trading platforms or directly with the counterparty.
 The rate/price is the key criterion for transactions conducted via trading platforms.
-The probability of the largest possible allocation is particular is taken into account when bonds are initially issued.
+In particular, the probability of the largest possible allocation is taken into account when bonds are initially issued.